filisko/absence-hours-reporting-bash/README.md

 chmod +x absence.sh
 ```

-After installing it an running it for the first time, it will create a **JSON config file** where you have to put your **Absence API ID and Key, and configure your day schedule**.
+After installing it an running it for the first time, it will create a **JSON config file** where you have to put your **Absence API ID and Key, configure your day schedule and your time zone**.

 To find API's credentials, you can go to: Absence -> Profile -> Integrations -> API Key (ID/Key).